bmartinson/ngx-draggable-dom/README.md

 ## Latest News
 Always check the [CHANGELOG](https://github.com/bmartinson/ngx-draggable-dom/blob/master/CHANGELOG.md) for more detailed information about what's brand new.
 See the top of this README to see what the current version of this module is.

+### 2019.02.15:
++ Added the automatic addition and removal of the `ng-dragging` class while the user is interacting with the element.

 ### 2019.02.14:
 + Updated the project to use the latest Angular 7 tools.